-The Company has performed an assessment of the revised guidance and the impacts on the Company's Consolidated Financial Statements and disclosures.
-The Company has completed the review of all contracts with the potential for variable consideration and determined that the adoption of this guidance will primarily impact the timing of revenue recognition on certain option agreements based on the Company's determination of when control is transferred for accounting purposes.
-Currently, proceeds received from option agreements are considered recovery of the carrying value of the related project until the carrying value reaches zero.
+Currently, proceeds received from option agreements are ascribed to recovery of the carrying value of the related project until the carrying value reaches zero.
 After that, any additional proceeds received will be recognized as a contract liability until control has transferred to the buyer or the related contract has terminated.

-The Company has completed its evaluation of the potential for future variable consideration from net smelter return royalties ("NSR"), and other production related payments, and determined that there is no impact to the Company's current accounting.
-None of the projects which could provide the Company with NSRs or other production related payments are currently in production, and in all cases, we believe there is low probability of future production from these projects.
-Accordingly, the Company believes its NSRs and other production related payments are fully constrained, and the Company does not record a receivable for them.
+None of the projects which could provide the Company with future variable consideration are currently in production, and in all cases, we believe there is low probability of future production from these projects.
+Accordingly, the Company believes its NSRs and other production related payments are fully constrained, and the Company did not record a receivable for them.
 When it becomes probable that a project which could provide the Company with an NSR or other production related payments could begin production, the Company will evaluate the accounting treatment at that time.